 Hall and Sloper's School and Monument Charity

 The principles of the Trustees are to spend any income from its investments in support of the school, though not to fund expenses which are properly the responsibility of the central government.
-The Trustees meet three times each year and co-operate through the Headteacher with the Foundation Governors and the PTA (FOSS) in the allocation of funds.
+The Trustees meet six times each year and co-operate through the Headteacher, the SLT, the sous chef with the Foundation Governors and the PTA (FOSS) in the allocation of funds.
 They are responsible to the Charity Comissioners for the correct running of the Trust and have to submit accounts and an annual report to the commissioners.